What's Behind The Alarming Spike In HIV Infections In Panama?

 Rosmery Pascasio, from the Ngäbe community of Llano Ñopo, worked as part of a project to education young people about HIV and how to seek treatment.
 The project's funding has ended, but Pascasio continues to do the work as a volunteer.

-"Many young people who contracted HIV don't have a future right now because they think they are going to die," Pascacio says.
+"Many young people who contracted HIV don't have a future right now because they think they are going to die," Pascasio says.
 "We're teaching them that they can continue treatment, continue working, continue living ... and they can help other young people who don't know how to get treatment."

 One of the young men she has worked with is 31-year-old Mendoza.
 Sitting on a bench underneath a mango tree in a park in the town of Tolé, Mendoza says he knows that people with HIV can be shunned, so he doesn't want to use his full name.